WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * The section names are copied as zero-terminated strings.
 As such, you can't simply use the buffer as a string, but you need to consider the number of returned bytes and interpret the result.
 * Duplicate sections are reported multiple times
 * In contrast to the 65536 character limit when reading values, the function can return a lot of sections (more than 1MB)
+* In contrast to the 65536 character limit when reading values, the function can return a lot of keys (more than 1MB)

 <a name="lpKeyName"></a>